SysBioUAB/motif-domain_scripts/README.md

 # Analysis of host-bacteria protein interactions reveals conserved domains and motifs that mediate fundamental infection pathways

-These scripts allow for the preprocessing steps of the PHISTO database and the generation of the motif/domain combinations.
+These scripts allow for the preprocessing steps of the PHISTO database and the generation and enrichment of domain-domain and motif-domain combinations.

 clean_phisto.py: Cleans the PHISTO database and generate the FASTA files required to run InterProScan.
 Generates all the domain combinations given the InterProScan output.
 Multiple functions are defined in this script:
 - clean_phisto() takes as an input the PHISTO database (phi_data.csv) and outputs the UniProt IDs of all the host/pathogen proteins.